-When scene one begins playing, it is viewed through an unstable camera man's hand.
+When scene one beings playing, it is viewed through an unstable grip in the hand's of a camera man.
 The screen is still black.

 The camera visually turns on.
 A minute beep is heard as the camera blinks on.

-The first view is through the vision of the video camera, following close behind a tan American man.
-He is Caucasian, and he is wearing a red and white striped Hawaiian t-shirt.
-He is mid-height, average weight.
-This man has very short, trimmed reddish-orange hair.
+The first view through the video camera shows the back of another tan American man as the camera follows him.
+He is caucasian, and he is wearing a red and white striped Hawaiian t-shirt.
+He is mid-height, average weight - and he is very short.
+He has trimmed reddish-orange hair.

 The camera views his back while trembling as they are both walking to a so-far unknown location.

-The unseen camera man laughs at the other man's comment and says "This is what we've been waiting for" in an American accent.
+The unseen camera man laughs at the other man's comment and say "this is what we've been waiting for" in a British accent.

-The camera man turns the camera off to his right side, showing a heavy jungle filled with tall, grey trees with green tops.
+The camera man turns the camera towards his right side, showing a heavy jungle filled with tall, gr